Mexican Tortilla Casserole

 • Timesavers: use pre-washed baby spinach and frozen corn kernels.

-• Casserole keeps for up to 5 days in the refrigerator.
-It also freezes well and will last for up to 3 months in the freezer.
+• Casserole keeps in an airtight container in the refrigerator for up to 5 days and in the freezer for up to 3 months.

 Nutrition Facts